MthobekiAlx/sorting_algorithms/README.md

 * **5. Cocktail shaker sort**
   * [101-cocktail_sort_list.c](./101-cocktail_sort_list.c): C function that sorts
-  a `listint_t` doubly-linked list of integers in ascending order using the Cocktail Shaker Sort algorithm.
+  a `intlist_t` doubly-linked list of integers in ascending order using the Cocktail Shaker Sort algorithm.
   * Prints the list after each swap.
   * [101-O](./101-O): Text file containing the best, average, and worst case time complexities of the Cocktail Shaker Sort algorithm, one per line.